dsayswhat/cookbook/memory-bank/progress.md

 - Need to implement proper error handling for YAML parsing
 - Should add documentation for collection usage
 - Need to standardize recipe metadata structure
+- Should establish a deployment validation process

 ## Known Issues
 - PDF generation approach needs testing
 - Image optimization strategy not defined
 - Search implementation method undecided
 - Need to handle missing metadata gracefully in collections
+- Path prefixing for GitHub Pages may require URL adjustments